The Trips You Need to Take This Spring

 A Garden Getaway in India

-Four Seasons Hotel Bengaluru will welcome its first guests in May – just in time to witness the vibrantly colored flowers that give India’s Silicon Valley its other nickname: the Garden City.
-You’ll see purple bauhinia, which have beautiful, asymmetrical mauve and pink blossoms, as well as the Indian laburnum, or Golden Shower Trees, with their bright yellow branches of flowers.
+Four Seasons Hotel Bengaluru will welcome its first guests in May – just in time to witness the bright flowers that give India’s Silicon Valley its other nickname, the Garden City.
+You’ll see the asymmetrical mauve and pink blossoms of the purple bauhinia, as well as Indian laburnum, or golden shower trees, with their cascading bunches of bright yellow flowers.

 “A morning walk in Lalbagh Botanical Garden is always wondrous.
 Just strolling through the trees – some of which are very interesting and ancient – brings joy,” says Assistant Chef Concierge Rachita Bhargava.

-She also recommends Cubbon Park, a large public park that’s home to various statues, including one of Queen Victoria, and the State Archeological Museum.
+She also recommends Cubbon Park, officially Sri Chamarajendra Park.
+Walking paths, tree-lined avenues, a children’s amusement park, the State Archaeological Museum, and wide green spaces for picnics and playing.
 “It becomes even more ethereal when the trees are in full bloom,” Bhargava says.